Jamaica Trip Planner

 How much does it cost to travel to Jamaica

 Plan your trip to Jamaica with an estimated budget for your travel.
-The average daily cost of food in Jamaica is USD 56.47 per person.
-For a family of four, the cost of eating out is USD 225.88.
-For accommodation, be ready to spend around USD 90 for a budget accommodation and USD 298 for a luxury hotel, per day, per person.
-For getting around Jamaica, you will need a rough figure of USD 29.46 per day.
+The average daily cost of food in Jamaica is USD 52.86 per person.
+For a family of four, the cost of eating out is USD 211.44.
+For accommodation, be ready to spend around USD 28 for a budget accommodation and USD 90 for a luxury hotel, per day, per person.
 For detailed Jamaica trip cost calculator, use Jamaica Trip Planner.

 Average Price of a Luxury Trip in Jamaica